-- The Donauinselfest is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
-And it’s free, too.
+- The Donauinselfest (June 26-28) is a three-day festival held on the Danube featuring around 13 stages and 600 hours of music, from rock to rap and all things in-between.
+And it’s free, too

-- If jazz is more your thing, then the Vienna Jazz Festival usually begins in June.
-It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of recent jazz history.
-This one even has the occasional free concert, as well.
+- If jazz is more your thing, then the Vienna Jazz Festival starts on June 25 and continues through to July 11.
+It attracts some of the very best performers from around the world and the list of alumni reads like a who’s who of jazz history.
+Paolo Conte and Beth Hart are already slated for 2020

-- During the Long Night of the Churches, numerous Christian institutions open their doors to visitors with an evening of events ranging from organ recitals to rooftop tours
+- During the Long Night of the Churches (June 5), numerous Christian institutions open their doors to visitors with an evening of events ranging from organ recitals to rooftop tours

 Enjoy the rides

 (One of the Prater rides)

 Although the Prater outdoor entertainment complex opens all year round, many of the rides close for winter.
 But the summer season sees the roller coasters and other funfair attractions start up in earnest again.

 The Prater area also has the giant Ferris wheel, Madame Tussaud, the Planetarium, and much more to offer.
 Not to mention a feast of restaurants.